valhovey/blog/the_exception_butterfly.md

 ![A diagram showing monad transformer operations between Maybe and Either](/blog/images/the_exception_butterfly/cover.jpg) {:refdef}

-The `Maybe` and `Either` types may be Haskell's most notable contribution to computer science, inspiring similar structures in Rust, C++, Javascript, Python, and other languages.
+The `Maybe` and `Either` types may be Haskell's most notable contribution to computer science, inspiring similar structures in Rust, C++, JavaScript, Python, and other languages.
 These types not only upgrade the usual concept of `null`, but they also include composable machinery to make dealing with potentially missing data or failing computations ergonomic and informed by the compiler.
-These machines come with a cost, however, and oftentimes the resulting code (even with their monadic goodness) can be difficult to reason about and harkens back to similar scenarios to "Callback Hell" in early JS days before Promises existed.
+These machines come with a cost, however, and oftentimes the resulting code (even with their monadic goodness) can be difficult to reason about.
+It echoes "Callback Hell" in early JS days before Promises existed.

 Thankfully, there are a lot of extra tools we can use to make working with these types much easier.
 When used correctly, code involving potentially missing fields, errors, and even nested computations should read like a procedural program and still maintain all of the guarantees of Haskell's strong typing.
 I'm creating this post to share what I've found on my journey of using Haskell over the past three years.